 Step 1.
 Research your audience and persona

 Target your audience based on the traits that make them unique.
-Segment your audience to deliver AR content that resonates with their interests.
+Segment your audience to deliver augmented reality content that resonates with their interests.

 When you understand your potential users, you can target them with better content, so try to describe your persona profiles in detail.
 Define 3-6 key personas and the type of effects that may catch their fancy.
 Here’s an example of a persona profile.